Lead acid battery or lithium ion?

 The following is the view from the New York Fire Department:

 In summary, lithium ion batteries most certainly have better performance characteristics than lead acid.
 However, these advantages are severely reduced by the additional hardware associated with the safety and management requirements.
 The net result is that lead acid batteries have distinct advantages particularly when considering applications which are not restricted by weight or charge acceptance.
-The low purchasing price and low amortisation cost of lead acid combined with its low environmental impact and inherent safety, provide the following advantages:
+The lower initial cost of lead acid battery manufacturing plant cost; the low purchasing price and low amortisation cost of lead acid combined with its low environmental impact and inherent safety, provide the following advantages:

 Lower purchase price.
 The price is around one quarter of a Li-ion equivalent.
 The lower operating costs to give a lower total cost of ownership in the majority of applications.